pynat/pynat/README.md

   <p>

 **Currently working on:**
-- Developing Strategies for a Self-Built Trading Bot for Perpetual Trading
+- Developing strategies for a self-built trading bot focused on perpetual futures
 <p>

 **How to reach me:**